Birlingham Village Hall

 Summary of the hires liabilities:

-If the sale/provision of alcohol is to take place the Hirer must confirm this when making the booking and during the hire period must:
+If the sale/provision of alcohol is to take place you must confirm this when making the booking and during the hire period you must ensure that no disruption is caused to local residents or other members of the public and

 that the challenge 25 policy is adhered to.

-In the event of a complaint concerning the hire of the village hall the Hirer shall notify The Hall of the nature of that complaint in writing within seven days of the hire start date.
+In the event of a complaint concerning the hire of the village hall you shall notify The Hall of the nature of that complaint in writing within seven days of the hire start date.

-The Hall cannot accept responsibility for any loss or damage to property and personal belonging to the Hirer, or their party.
+The Hall cannot accept responsibility for any loss or damage to property and personal belonging to you, or your party.

 End of the Terms and Conditions